10 Things You Can Only Buy in Morocco

 6. Ras El Hanout

-4. Moroccan woven baskets
+4. Berber woven baskets

 One of the oldest tanneries in the world can be found in Fez, Morocco.
 The leather here is died in a traditional way and sold to local merchants who usually would turn it into leather bags, belts, shoes, jackets, and hats.

-Djellaba, a Moroccan dress worn both by men and women is the most traditional piece of clothing in the country.
+Djellaba, a Moroccan dress robe worn both by men and women is the most traditional piece of clothing in the country.
 Therefore, there is a variety of this interesting traditional fashion piece found in the souks around Morocco.